 One of the last things any homeowner wants to discover is a flooded basement.
 A flooded basement does not only mean hours of cleaning are ahead of you.
 A flooded basement is a sign of a water leak or plumbing issue of some sort.

-If proper water damage restoration isn’t conducted, then mold and mildew can quickly grow.
+If proper restoration isn’t conducted, then mold and mildew can quickly grow.
 For these reasons, it’s important to know exactly what to do after discovering water in a basement so you can act fast.
 We know just have frustrating and frightening it can be to find severe water damage in your basement.

 In the guide below, you’ll find several helpful tips on what to do after discovering your basement is flooding.
 Continue reading to learn more!